Selecting a Sewing Machine Needle

 For the best sewing quality possible, you’ll want to use the right needle for the job.
 In this post, we're going to take a look at the types and sizes of needles available.
 There are hundreds of variations of sewing machine needles, so how do you choose from the myriad of options?
 Needles are selected according to the needle system required for the sewing machine, the type of needle for the fabric, and the needle size for the thread.
 Taking the selection process one step at a time is an easy way to determine which needle you need.

 Step 1: Needle System

-The needle system refers to which needles will fit in which sewing machines.
+The first step in choosing a sewing machine needle is knowing which needle system is compatible with your sewing machine.
 This is determined by the shape of the needle shank.
 Check your owner’s manual to see which system your sewing machine needs.
 Home sewing machines use a flat shank, System 130 needle.
 Here is a chart of the needle systems required in our Sailrite sewing machines: